jgarbe256/ampliscope/README.md

 ### What if my data is already demultiplexed and I have many fastq files, each containing reads for one amplicon?

 Ampliscope isn't designed to directly handle this situation.
 You can combine all of your samples into a single pair of fastq files and then run Ampliscope.

+### I'm having trouble running ampliscope

+Ampliscope is provided as-is without support.
+You can <a href="https://github.com/jgarbe256/ampliscope/issues/new">create an issue</a> if you would like to report your problem.